dkorolev/tmx/README.md

 TODO(dkorolev): Add a 403 redirect so that the page in Android's Chrome is not auto-reloading all the time!

+TODO(dkorolev): Add a note on how many seconds did the setup take.

 TODO(dkorolev): Daemonize the HTTP listener.
 TODO(dkorolev): Add a logfile for remote tunnels open and closed.
 Add `flock`.
 TODO(dkorolev): Don't show terminal output of the HTTP server and `ssh` tunnel-opening code on the screen.